rpki-cloud/rpki.cloud/README.md

 add chain=bgp_in rule="if (rpki invalid) { reject } else { accept }"
 ```

-ROV enables you to accept 'valid' routes and reject 'invalid' routes.
-For your initial testing, you may decide to not 'reject' any routes and simply log the 'invalid' routes.
+ROV enables you to accept 'valid' and 'unknown' advertisements and reject 'invalid' advertisements.
+For your initial testing, you may decide to not 'reject' any routes and simply log and/or tag the 'invalid' routes with a community.
 A route is considered as 'invalid' if the origin ASN for a that particular IP prefix does not match per the available ROAs.
 You can read more about RPKI here: https://rpki.readthedocs.io/

 ### Support